How To Add Legal Pages To Your WordPress Site

 Important

-Legal Disclaimer: Once again, please note that we are not lawyers and we offer no legal advice on this website.
-We strongly advise you to do your own due diligence and consult a legal expert about the best way of ensuring that your website is compliant with all legal requirements concerning your specific business.
+Disclaimer: Once again, please note that we are not lawyers and we offer no legal advice on this website.
+You are strongly advised to do your own due diligence and consult legal experts about the best way to ensure that your website is compliant with all legal requirements in your country or region.

-Here is a time-saving list of additional sites we suggest you visit to help you better understand what may be required of your website to remain compliant and meet legal obligations:
+Here is a useful list of websites we suggest you visit to better understand what may be required of your website to remain compliant and meet legal requirements and guidelines:

-We hope you have found this article useful and that it has helped you understand why it’s important to have a compliant website.
-Use the information presented above to quickly add legal pages to your website.
+Hopefully, this article has helped you understand why it’s important to have a compliant website.
+Use the information presented above to quickly add essential legal pages to your WordPress website.